jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

             ]
         }
     ],

-    # Monitors are processes that will be run by origin for the duration of
-    # test execution.
-They are similar to tests in that they can write
-    # artifacts and report back tests results.
-They differ in that they
-    # cannot have any conflicts/isolations (they must be able to run
-    # during all testing).
-    "monitors": [
-        {
-            # The name of the monitor (will be passed to run-monitor)
-            "name": "fips-endpoints",
-            "description": "optional description",

-            # Monitors can specify whether they should be run in order to
-            # save resources when they have no value.
-If they select any tests
-            # origin identifies execution, origin will run the monitor.
-If
-            # no qualifiers are specified, the monitor will always be run.
-            "qualifiers": [
-                "source = \"openshift:payload:hyperkube\" && test.name.contains(\"FIPS\"))"
-            ]
 }
-    ]

-}
 ```

-##### List - Extension Test Listing
+##### List Tests - Extension Test Listing

-The "list" verb will output information about tests exposed by the extension
+The "list tests" action will output information about tests exposed by the extension
 for different environments.
 A test "environment" describes the attributes of
 cluster under test (e.g. the cloud provider, the topology, etc).

-The "list" verb should eliminate tests that are not appropriate for the
+The implementation should eliminate tests that are not appropriate for the
 specified environment.

 The arguments accepted by the verb may vary over time and will be